Today started with a yummy breakfast of gingerbread and an egg puff (made from one egg and 1/4 cup egg whites).

 The gingerbread was made by roommate/landlord/friend Janet and was soo good!
-I ate this breakfast at about 6:15 am and somehow it had the power to hold me over till 1:15 pm.
+I ate this breakfast at about 6:15 am, and somehow it had the power to hold me over till 1:15 pm.
 That’s 7 hours!
-Of course, this wasn’t intentional, but sometimes that happens at work right?
-So as you can imagine I was starving by lunchtime.
+Of course, this wasn’t intentional, but sometimes that happens at work, right?
+So as you can imagine, I was starving by lunchtime.
 I went for the chipotle apple fish, broccoli, and acorn squash.
-I was obviously really hungry, so I went to the carnitas station and got a side of beans with a dollop of salsa and guacamole.
+I was hungry, so I went to the carnitas station and got a side of beans with a dollop of salsa and guacamole.
 The whole meal was delicious!

 Calorie Counting Journey Part 2: Signs It’s Working Against You

-When the next day came of intense calorie counting, I would often ignore my hunger and satiety signals.
-Eating when I wasn’t hungry because I planned to have something and then enduring hunger pains later because I had already eaten everything in my calorie limit.
+When the next day came of great calorie counting, I would often ignore my hunger and satiety signals — eating when I wasn’t hungry because I planned to have something and then enduring hunger pains later because I had already eaten everything in my calorie limit.
 I had lost touch with the actual reason why we need to eat, to fuel and nurture our bodies.
 Instead, the food was about weight control and will power only.

 I was also spending hours planning every single calorie and every single meal.
 Then I would spend even more time looking at the results and the nutrient breakdown to see how well I was doing “nutritionally.”
 If I went over on a “bad” nutrient like saturated fat, sugar, or sodium, then I would be hard on myself.
-I would think, I’m going to be a dietitian, why can’t I do better than that?
-(Even though I was eating healthy!)
+I would think I’m going to be a dietitian, why can’t I do better than that?

-Most importantly, I began to struggle to keep my weight stable, and I was not losing weight like I wanted.
+Most importantly, I began to struggle to keep my weight stable, and I was not losing weight as I wanted.
 My body had adapted to a strict number of calories every day and was accustomed to using them VERY efficiently.
-I didn’t realize it, but I had hit the dreaded dieter’s plateau… dun dun dun.
+I didn’t realize it, but I had screwed my metabolism… dun dun dun.
 Going over 1200 calories caused weight gain (which I saw because I weighed myself daily) and cut under didn’t produce as much weight loss as it once had.
 There was a small focus on the quality and health of the food and its ingredients, but not nearly as much as the calorie load.
 I lived every day playing a numbers game that started with my weight in the morning and ended with what the calorie count/workout net total was.

-Even though I knew that these issues were problems for me, I wasn’t sure of any other way to control my weight.
-I thought I HAD to count calories strictly or I would end up gaining all the weight I had lost back.
-In hindsight it was a miserable way to live life, it didn’t feel normal at all, and it added a lot of unneeded stress to my relationship with my boyfriend (now fiancé).
+Even though I knew that these issues were problems for me, I wasn’t sure if any other way to control my weight.
+I thought I HAD to count calories strictly, or I would end up gaining all the weight I had lost back.
+In hindsight, it was a miserable way to live life, it didn’t feel healthy at all, and it added a lot of unneeded stress to my relationship with my boyfriend (now fiancé).

 Stay tuned for more to come on Calorie Counting … in Part 3: Remembering What Food is for… I’ll try and recount how my first weeks and months went not calorie counting after years of obsessively logging.
 In the meantime, do any of these apply to you?
 If so, you may want to start thinking about whether that lifestyle is still actually beneficial or if it might be time to switch up your tactics.